Mentoring, counselling, coaching and role models (post-entry)

 - How institutional/departmental context shapes the mentoring relationship.

-Given that these can be intensive interventions (both in terms of staff and student time), we should expect mentoring/counselling/coaching/advising to have a bigger impact than less intensive outreach approaches.
+Given that these can be intensive interventions both in terms of staff and student time, we should expect mentoring/counselling/coaching/advising to have a bigger impact than less intensive outreach approaches.
 Only one study compares the impact of mentoring with other approaches.
 It finds that mentoring appears to have a bigger positive impact on retention and graduation than financial support.
 However, this is focused on programmes involving faculty members as mentors rather than peer-mentoring (Sneyers & Dewitt, 2018).
 More evidence on the relative scale of the impact of these programmes versus other approaches would help HE providers understand how best to structure their overall student support offering.

 Where does the evidence come from?

 We have focused on evidence produced in the last 10 years and, in the case of UK-based evidence, since the student finance reforms were introduced in 2012.
-Older evidence has been included if is exceptionally relevant.
+Older evidence has been included if it is exceptionally relevant.

 The key references are given below.